Unit rationale, description and aim

 Assessment 3: Final Project Report

-Students will interact with each other via discussion forum and develop a cybersecurity awareness project report or a response scenario.
+Students will engage with peers through the discussion forum and complete a series of laboratory tasks that collectively support the development of a cybersecurity awareness campaign or response scenario.
 This task assesses students' ability to communicate cybersecurity knowledge effectively to a wider audience and demonstrate their understanding of core concepts through creative or practical application.

 Submission Type: Individual